Speak Mandarin Campaign: Background

-As a result, the PAP government switched its focus away from dialects, towards encouraging English-speaking and educated Chinese to speak more Mandarin.
+As a result, the PAP government switched its focus away from dialects towards encouraging English-speaking and educated Chinese to speak more Mandarin.
 In 1994, the SMC specifically targeted English-educated business professionals and working adults.
 It promoted the use of Mandarin, to keep their "links" to cultural roots, so as to better appreciate the "heritage and value" and, most importantly, complement the economical aspects as China began to rise in the business sector.
-However, recently, through The Chinese Challenge, the SMC has moved towards a cultural aspect, whereby its main focus is to promote Singaporeans to hold on to their "roots", knowing their own culture well.
+In 2010, through The Chinese Challenge, the SMC moved towards a cultural aspect, whereby its main focus is to promote Singaporeans to hold on to their "roots", knowing their own culture well.

 Campaigns

-For each SMC, a slogan was created and different and different segment of the Chinese community was targetted.
+For each SMC, a slogan was created and a different segment of the Chinese community was targeted.